 If a cold front hits before your scheduled above-ground winterization, wrap the backflow preventer and any exposed pipes with at least two layers of towels.
 Use tape to hold the towels in place and be sure to rotate the towels out if they become wet.
 Second, if you know how, turn the water off to your system.
 These preventative measures will temporarily stave off the water freezing in your pipes until a Ryan Pro can properly close down your system.

-Remember, this is a band-aid to the freezing problem, NOT a permanent, all-winter long solution.
+Remember, this is a band-aid to the freezing problem, NOT a permanent, all-winter-long solution.
 You MUST get your system properly winterized before the long, deep freeze of winter.
-Give us a call or Click Here to schedule your irrigation winterization today!
+Give us a call or Schedule your irrigation winterization today!
 We also offer lawn care services in O’Fallon, Kansas City, Wichita, Springfield, MO, and Tulsa, OK.